hallysonh/ngx-imageviewer/README.md

   height: 600, // component default height
   bgStyle: '#ECEFF1', // component background style
   scaleStep: 0.1, // zoom scale step (using the zoom in/out buttons)
+  rotateStepper: false, // touch rotate should rotate only 90 to 90 degrees
   buttonStyle: {
     iconFontFamily: 'Material Icons', // font used to render the button icons
     alpha: 0.5, // buttons' transparence value